evergreen-ci/evergreen/docs/decisions/2023-11-02_open_api_swaggo.md

 fully as go-swagger, we document the API entirely in comments near the code, and then use a tool like [swaggo](https://github.com/swaggo/swag) (also OpenAPI 2) to generate an OpenAPI spec from the comments.
-Note that swaggo does understand structs as return types and parameters, and can parse field comments
+Note that swaggo does understand structs as return types and parameters, and can parse field comments.

 The downside is that the comments are tied to the code only by the developers editing them.
 They can drift from the API code, though they will not drift from